Ruddy Roye: Art

-Ruddy has experimented with interpretative photography, preferring to allow the abstract content within the frame to dictate the voice and purpose of the image.
-His 'Elements' series focuses on "pictorialism," and the blurry picture is said to be his way of transmitting graphic and emotionally raw imagery.
+Roye has experimented with interpretative photography, preferring to allow the abstract content within the frame to dictate the voice and purpose of the image.
+His "Elements" series focuses on "pictorialism", and the blurry picture is said to be his way of transmitting graphic and emotionally raw imagery.

 In 2022 Ruddy Roye was named "Artist-in-residence" for the year at the Cleveland Print Room in Cleveland Ohio where he now currently resides.

 Academic work

-Ruddy has taught at New York University, the School of Visual Arts, and Columbia University, engaging in conversations with photography students on the rise of Instagram and the changing face of photojournalism.
+Roye has taught at New York University, the School of Visual Arts, and Columbia University, engaging in conversations with photography students on the rise of Instagram and the changing face of photojournalism.
 Some of his work has been contextualized as engaging in the conversation of race in policing and the justice system.